Steiner Type Packing Problems in Digraphs: A Survey: Strong subgraph packing problem

 \begin{thm} \cite{Sun-Gutin-Yeo-Zhang} Let $k\ge 2$ and $\ell\ge 2$ be fixed integers.
 Let $D$ be a digraph and $S \subseteq V(D)$ with $|S|=k$.
 The problem of deciding whether $\kappa_S(D)\ge \ell$ is NP-complete. \end{thm}

 Yeo proved that it is an NP-complete problem to decide whether a 2-regular digraph has two arc-disjoint hamiltonian cycles (see, e.g., Theorem 6.6 in \cite{Bang-Jensen-Yeo}).
-Thus, the problem of deciding whether $\lambda_{V(D)}(D)\ge 2$ is NP-complete, where $n$ is the order of $D$.
-Sun and Gutin \cite{Sun-Gutin2} extended this result in Theorem~\ref{thm3-6}.
+Thus, the problem of deciding whether $\lambda_{V(D)}(D)\ge 2$ is NP-complete.
+Sun and Gutin \cite{Sun-Gutin2} extended this result in Theorem~\ref{thm3-6} by Theorem~\ref{thm3-8}.

-The {\sc Directed Weak $k$-Linkage} problem is formulated as follows: for a fixed integer $k\ge 2$, given a digraph $D$ and a (terminal) sequence $((s_1,t_1),\dots ,(s_k,t_k))$ of distinct vertices of $D,$ decide whether $D$ has $k$ arc-disjoint paths $P_1,\dots ,P_k$, where $P_i$ starts at $s_i$ and ends at $t_i$ for all $i\in [k].$ Fortune, Hopcroft and Wyllie proved the following important theorem on {\sc Directed Weak 2-Linkage}.